-There are over 70 million displaced people and more than 25 million refugees worldwide – more than at any time in modern recorded history.
+There are 79.5 million displaced people and 26 million refugees worldwide – more than at any time in modern recorded history.
 As the numbers of displaced survivors of persecution, war and conflict rises each year, many governments have redoubled their efforts to keep refugees out.
 Those nations who welcome refugees often find that their capacity to protect them is limited.
 Most refugees live for years – even decades – on the margins of foreign cities or in refugee camps in the countries where they’ve fled in legal limbo.

 HIAS’ legal and protection programs are dedicated to ensuring that refugees, whether in camp or urban settings, know their rights, can access protective services and navigate the often- complicated legal systems that lead to permanent status and security.
 With a focus on refugee community empowerment, HIAS legal services involve public education, advice, individual representation and the pursuit of strategic litigation to bring about changes in legal practice or policy to advance refugee protection.
 We are particularly focused on ensuring that the most vulnerable – including children, survivors of torture or sexual and gender-based violence, refugees with disabilities, and LGBTQ refugees – can secure intensive legal aid.